 - Child Custody & Visitation

 Child custody and visitation can be an extremely emotional and difficult situation.
-If you have an agreement regarding custody and visitation of your child, the Law Office of Casey Aitchison can halp you prepare and file a Stipulation and Order with the Court.
+If you have an agreement regarding custody and visitation of your child, the attorneys at Aitchison & Emery can halp you prepare and file a Stipulation and Order with the Court.
 If not, you will be required to attend mediation with a Child Custody Recommending Counselor (CCRC.)
 If you do not reach an agreement with the Child Custody Recommending Counselor, a Judge or Commissioner will decide this issue based upon the best interest of the child.
 Legal assistance is highly recommended in this case.
-The Law Office of Casey Aitchison can help you obtain and maintain a custodial arrangement that is best for your child.
+The attorneys at Aitchison & Emery can help you obtain and maintain a custodial arrangement that is best for your child.